Making s-wave superconductors topological with magnetic field: Square vortex lattice

-Further analysis of BdG Hamiltonian \eqref{BdG} is simplified in the basis of generalized Bloch wavefunctions (or equivalently, magnetic Bloch states of the Landau levels), which satisfy the boundary conditions that align with the translational properties of $\Delta(\br)$.
-For a square lattice this basis is formed by wavefunctions \be \psi_{N, k_x, k_y}^e (\br) = \sqrt{\frac{a_{y}}{L_{y}}} \sum_t e^{i k_y a_y t} \phi_{N, k_x l_B^2 + a_y t} (\br). \ee They are parametrized by quasimomentum $\bk = (k_x, k_y)$ belonging to the BdG quasipatricle Brillouin zone (BZ) $k_x \in [0, \pi / a_x]$ and $k_y \in [0, 2\pi / a_y]$ {--- in real space quasiparticle unit cell is twice as large as the vortex unit cell \cite{Franz-Tesanovic, Liu-Franz}.} A basis wavefunction \eqref{Landau_Fourier_psi} can be viewed as a superposition of a set of functions formed by center-of-orbit translations, $K_xl_B^2\to K_xl_B^2+a_yt$, of the Landau wavefunctions (1); the respective amplitudes in the superposition are $e^{ik_ya_yt}$.
+Further analysis of BdG Hamiltonian \eqref{BdG} is simplified in the basis of the generalized (magnetic) Bloch wavefunctions of the Landau levels, which satisfy the boundary conditions that align with the translational properties of $\Delta(\br)$.
+For a square lattice this basis is formed by wavefunctions \be \psi_{N, k_x, k_y}^e (\br) = \sqrt{\frac{a_{y}}{L_{y}}} \sum_t e^{i k_y a_y t} \phi_{N, k_x l_B^2 + a_y t} (\br). \ee They are parametrized by quasimomentum $\bk = (k_x, k_y)$ belonging to the BdG quasiparticle Brillouin zone (BZ) $k_x \in [0, \pi / a_x]$ and $k_y \in [0, 2\pi / a_y]$ {--- in real space, the quasiparticle unit cell is twice as large as the vortex unit cell \cite{DukanTesanovic, Franz-Tesanovic, Liu-Franz}.} A basis wavefunction \eqref{Landau_Fourier_psi} can be viewed as a superposition of a set of functions formed by center-of-orbit translations, $K_xl_B^2\to K_xl_B^2+a_yt$, of the Landau wavefunctions (1); the respective amplitudes in the superposition are $e^{ik_ya_yt}$.